-Despite these indicators, many residents are working, primarily in services industries: hotel/hospitality, maintenance, retail, personal services, administrative, and healthcare jobs.
-However, low incomes are reported even among working families, and residents universally reported the need for job training and assistance with a pathway to living wage jobs.
+Of the residents who work, most are primarily in services industries: hotel/hospitality, maintenance, retail, personal services, administrative, and healthcare jobs that have low wages.
+Residents universally reported the need for job training and assistance with a pathway to living wage jobs.
 The most-needed services included help with learning about job opportunities (44%), help with job search and interview skills (41%), training in technical skills (39%) and transportation (30%).